lauringlab/COVID19SequenceCompile/README.md

 * University of Michigan Central Biorepository (CBR)
 * CDC IVY Project (CDCIVY) - samples from 21 sites sent to Vanderbilt, then to University of Michigan
 * Michigan Medicine ED ID Now project (EDIDNOW)

-Dr. Adam Lauring / Will Fitzsimmons review these manifests, checks and renames columns as necessary, renames the file, and places them in the appropriate Manifests folder [within DropBox/MED-LauringLab/SequenceSampleMetadata/Manifests].
+* University Health Services (UHS)
+* CDC Respiratory Virus Transmission Network (RVTN)

 ---
+### Manifests

+Manifests are reviewed, checked and renamed as necessary, and placed in the appropriate Manifests folder [within DropBox/MED-LauringLab/SequenceSampleMetadata/Manifests].

 ##### Manifest Column Format (for all except CDC IVY)